soopyc/gensokyo/docs/tips_n_tricks.md

 # tops and bottoms
 this document outlines things that i learned from various sources and some pure guesswork

+> To learn Nix is to learn to suffer, and to learn the way of numbing the pain — Cassie circa.
+2023

 ## overriding packages
 the pill confused me and i thought i had to make overlays to do overrides but no